How To Recycle Bottle Caps ♻️: Are Bottle Tops Recyclable?

 I know what you’re thinking, “This is a real hassle.”
 Well, I’ve got some good news for you!
 Apparently, plastic bottle caps are recyclable.

-According to an article, we can now recycle in 2019 and 2020 not only metal bottle caps but also plastic ones.
+According to an article here on whether you should keep the top on or off, we can now recycle in 2019 and 2020 not only metal bottle caps but also plastic ones.
 Let me explain further.

 A Bit About Waster

 Before continuing the topic on how to recycle bottle caps, let me first explain why Waster is the right waste manager for you and your business.

 Waster offers a real difference to small and medium companies.
 We provide all waste bin collections on flexible 30-day terms and do not charge hidden extras such as bin rentals, sites fees etc -you will never have to worry about recycling bottle caps!

 You can easily arrange your bin services and junk collection today through our online portal.
 Or, you can call our friendly support team for more information and enquiries.
 Recycling for your small business has never been this easy!

 Now, back to explaining bottle caps and bottle tops recycling options!